GoogleCloudPlatform/gcp-token-broker/docs/concepts/sessions.md

 - `renewer`: Name of the Kerberos principal who is authorized to renew and cancel the token.
 - `scope`: Google API scope used to generate access tokens.
 - `target`: Name of the bucket associated with the session.
-- `password`: Secret associated with the session.
-Used to validate that the session token provided by the client was in fact created by the broker.

-The broker then generates a token for the session (i.e the "session token"), which consists of the [encrypted](encryption.md) session's password, and returns the token to the client.
+The broker then generates a signed token for the session (i.e the "session token").

 ## Access token trade